danielrzhang/danielrzhang/README.md

 ## About Me

 - 💻 I have done competitive programming and video game development in the past
-- ⚡ I am experienced with Java, Python, C, and C++
+- ⚡ I am experienced with the programming languages Java, Python, C, and C++
 - 🔭 As of May 2023, I am using Android Studio and Kotlin to develop a [Quiz App](https://github.com/danielrzhang/quiz-app)
 - 🌱 I am currently learning how to design webpages using HTML, CSS, and JavaScript
-- 🚀 In the near future, I will develop my personal website!
+- 🚀 In the near future, I will be developing my personal website!
-- 🤖 Fun fact: My go-to programming language is Java ☕
+- 🤖 Fun fact: My go-to programming language is Java

 <br/>